SCOPE OF THIS CHAPTER

 This chapter was reviewed and udpated in May 2019 with the addition of a new Appendix B: What is a Single Assessment?

 - Protocol for the Assessment of Children in Need in Luton

 - New Referrals on Cases that are Being Assessed or That Have Recently Been Assessed

 - Appendix B: What is a Single Assessment?

 This chapter was devised by a multi-agency workshop which considered and agreed the way in which assessments to children's social care should be conducted.
-Separate protocols about the way in which those working with vulnerable children can question and challenge the way in which referrals are managed are included in the Step-up and Step-Down Procedure.
+Separate protocols about the way in which those working with vulnerable children can question and challenge the way in which referrals are managed are included in the Case Transfer Policy Procedure.

 This chapter is intended to assist readers in exercising their professional judgement because each child and their family has a unique set of circumstances all of which cannot be included in a single document.

 This chapter relates to situations where Children's Social Care accepts a referral because they believe that it meets their threshold.
 They will always acknowledge receipt of the referral within one working day and they will provide feedback to all referrers including the timescales within which they are working.